Skip to content

 Key Limitation

 The technology stack is dated and the lack of competitive pressure shows.
-VIP Connect XML is 1990s-vintage server-to-server infrastructure with no public REST API, no SDK packages on npm or pypi, no GitHub presence, no self-serve sandbox, no public developer portal.
+VIP Connect XML is 1990s-vintage server-to-server infrastructure with no public REST API, no SDK packages on npm or pypi, no GitHub presence, no self-serve sandbox and no public developer portal.
 The iGaming SDK launched in 2023 modernizes the cashier UI but is still partner-portal distributed.
 In 2026, when Trustly publishes excellent REST API documentation and Nuvei runs a full developer ecosystem, Pavilion's integration experience feels decades behind.
 No published SOC 2 Type II or ISO 27001 reports is another known gap.
 Consumer complaint volume on BBB Check Services LLC (92+ complaints, B rating) reflects the structural friction of regulated US gambling but is real reputational baggage.
-The lack of public pricing is unusual for 2026 and reflects enterprise-only sales motion plus the absence of category competition.
+The lack of public pricing is unusual for 2026 and reflects an enterprise-only sales motion plus the absence of category competition.

 Recommendation